Ekinchi (Khwarazm Shah)

-Ekinchi ibn Qochar (d.
-1097) was the Seljuk governor of Khwarazm briefly in 1097, bearing the traditional title of Khwarazmshah.
+Ekinchi ibn Qochar (died 1097) was the Seljuk governor of Khwarazm briefly in 1097, bearing the traditional title of Khwarazmshah.
 Unlike the Khwarazmshahs that succeeded him, he was not a descendant of Anushtegin Gharchai.

-Following the death of Anushtegin, Ekinchi was given the position of Khwarazmshah by the Seljuk sultan Berkyaruq.
-After a short period of time, however, he was killed by several Seljuk amirs that had risen in revolt.
-After he died, he was replaced with Anushtegin's son, Qutb al-Din Muhammad.
+Following the death of Anushtegin, Ekinchi was given the position of Khwarazmshah by the Seljuk Sultan Berkyaruq.
+After a short period of time, however, he was killed by several Seljuk amirs who had risen in revolt.
+After he died, he was replaced by Anushtegin's son, Qutb al-Din Muhammad.

 Ekinchi literally means "farmer" or "ploughman" in Turkic languages.